-Long Beach is a lively port city in southern Los Angeles and has plentiful breakfast options ranging from Mexican-inspired fare to local favorite diners that have been around for generations.
-From family recipes to specialty drinks, here are the breakfast spots in Long Beach that should be on your radar.
+Long Beach is a lively port city in southern Los Angeles.
+Its top sights include the Queen Mary, a retired 1936 ocean liner turned hotel, and the Aquarium of the Pacific, which features over 12,000 species.
+Another main draw to this city is some of the best brunch options in the South Bay, ranging from spots serving Mexican-inspired fare to local’s favorite diners that have been around for generations.
+Here are the best breakfast spots in Long Beach that should be on your radar.

 The Breakfast Bar

-Located on bustling Atlantic Ave, this Long Beach institution is owned by a local couple and is a creative blend of Josh and Pamela’s expertise in the bar/beverage and restaurant industries respectively.
+Located on bustling Atlantic Ave in downtown Long Beach, local institution is owned by a local couple and is a creative blend of Josh and Pamela’s expertise in the bar/beverage and restaurant industries respectively.

 Their Eggs Noni with two poached eggs on grilled rosemary sourdough and topped with homemade spiced hollandaise is a crowd favorite.
 Do not sleep on a side of their delicious potato pancakes or their lemon cake pancakes.